Leadership For Everyone

 - Responsibility for the whole.
 In a business sense, ‘whole’ is simply a definition of the entity for which you are responsible or have influence over… your role, your team, the whole business, a function or process, a department such as marketing, finance, HR etc. This is where accountability and true leadership is really tested.
 Are the decisions being made really in the best interests of everyone… or do you see managers competing and fighting over resources, or making decisions for short-term gain instead of taking time to communicate, collaborate and achieve the best for ‘the whole’ in the medium and longer-term?

-Integrity Decision-making: What’s in it for you?
+What’s in it for you?
 What’s in it for me?
 What’s in it for everyone?
-These three easy-to-remember questions, combined with the three levels of responsibility listed above, can be a quick and easy way to check in with your own style of leadership decision-making… and that of others!
+These three easy-to-remember questions, combined with the three levels of responsibility listed above, can be a quick and easy way to check in with the integrity and style of your own decision-making… and that of others!

-If you would like to learn more about how Enrichyou can help you develop a culture of management excellence and leadership in your organisation, then enquire about our series of management development workshops – which can be delivered in-house to teams of 6 or more people… or download our Leadership Academy brochure.
+If you would like to learn more about how Enrichyou can help you develop a culture of leadership and management excellence in your organisation, download a Leadership Academy brochure using the link below.